belabdesmd/IQlympics/README.md

 ## 🎯 Game Strategy Tips

-1. **Master the Skip System**: Save your 3 skips for genuinely difficult questions
+1. **Master the Skip System**: Save your limited skips for genuinely difficult questions
 2. **Contribute Consistently**: Regular gameplay sessions increase your country's ranking
 3. **Risk vs. Reward**: Sometimes skipping is better than guessing and ending the game
 4. **Monitor Leaderboards**: Check your country's progress and your contribution percentage
 5. **Play Regularly**: Consistent participation helps maintain your country's global position
 6. **Learn from Game Overs**: Each wrong answer teaches you for future sessions
+7. **Choose Wisely**: Take time to read each question carefully before committing to an answer

 ---